kubernetes-sigs/sig-storage-local-static-provisioner/README.md

 affinity information that the system uses to schedule pods to the correct nodes.

-An external static provisioner is available to help simplify local storage management once the local volumes are configured.
-Note that the local storage provisioner is different from most provisioners and does not support dynamic provisioning yet.
+An [external static provisioner](docs/provisioner.md) is provided here to help simplify local storage management once the local volumes are configured.
+Note that the local storage provisioner is different from most provisioners and does not support dynamic provisioning.
 Instead, it requires that administrators preconfigure the local volumes on each node and if volumes are supposed to be

  1. Filesystem volumeMode (default) PVs - mount them under discovery directories.